David Hall (Oklahoma politician): Governor of Oklahoma

 In the 1966 election, Hall finished a close third place in the Democratic primary for governor.
 Four years later, he defeated incumbent Republican governor Dewey F. Bartlett in the closest gubernatorial election in state history, and took office only after a recount confirmed his victory.
 As governor, he championed education and transportation issues.
 His administration issued a landmark public policy analysis book of Oklahoma's education system entitled "Measuring up and Moving On."
 Hall and his appointees to the state highway commission and turnpike authority were committed to expanding the state's roads.
 During his term as governor, the state drastically expanded the vocational technical (later renamed career-tech) system of facilities offering low or no cost training certificates for residents.
-As governor, he signed into law the Oklahoma Income Tax Act, which enacted Oklahoma's income tax code.
+As governor, he signed into law the Oklahoma Income Tax Act, the 1971 Oklahoma Income Tax Act, a major recodification/revision of Oklahoma’s income tax law.

 Hall's administration and policy initiatives were opposed and attacked on a regular basis by the state's largest newspaper, The Daily Oklahoman, and its powerful publisher E.K.
 Gaylord, who had supported Bartlett over Hall in the 1970 election.